European Specialization in Oncology Pharmacy (EUSOP)

 Excellence Course for Oncology Pharmacy – ExCOP 2019

-The first International Workshop - ExCOP - will take place from June 24th – 28th, 2019 in Hamburg, Germany.
+The first International Workshop - ExCOP - took place from June 24th – 28th, 2019 in Hamburg, Germany.

 Further Information regarding Curriculum Part 4 „Biologics in Oncology Pharmacy“

 ESOP certified education about biosimilars

 Genetically engineered products were first introduced in 1982 with insulin.
 Since 2006, imitation products, so-called biosimilars, entered the pharmaceutical market.
 Biosimilars emerged in the past years with the expiration of the patent period of these drugs.
 Biosimilars are large, complex molecules that are similar but not identical to their classical pharmaceutical equivalents.
 Their preparation is laborious and costly, and barriers must be overcome for their approval.
 Immunogenicity issues are also associated with the use of biosimilars.
 The safety of biosimilars needs to be carefully and constantly monitored.
 Nonetheless, biosimilars are a critical element in the cost-effective use of biopharmaceuticals with a benefit both for patients and the healthcare system.

 To meet up with today's needs on biosimilars, ESOP has developed a training program on biosimilars.
 The program includes information on biosimilars, current guidelines and recommended handling procedures for biosimilars.

 Delivery of this program is based on: webinars by professionals in the field; regional lectures at scientific conferences in each participating country; and case discussions.
 A certificate will be given on completion of the training program.

 - Explain the importance of analytical work in the development of biosimilars and regulatory approvals.

 - Descriptions of the concepts of extrapolation of immunogenicity and indications based on the integrity of the evidence

 - To assess the importance of access to pharmacoeconomic and biosimilars in oncology in Europe.